PascalBM/php-blackjack/README.md

 ## How did it go?

 #### Day 1
 Following the instructions until exercise 7 went well.
 The instructions were clear and the links were useful to understand how objects and classes works in php.
-It was a lot of information for an introduction for the first time OPP.
+It was a lot of information for an introduction to OPP.
 Exercise 7 was really hard to understand because I didn't read it well.
-After reading the once more and writing it down.
+After reading the exercise once more and writing it down.
 It was more clear to me how the constructor work.
 There was also a faq where they explained what they mean with initiate.

 #### Day 2

-The exercises went quite slow after struggling with the exercise 7-9 I lost to much time by figuring it out and trying to understand it.
+The exercises went quite slow after struggling with the exercise 7-9 I lost too much time by figuring it out and trying to understand it.
 I also asked the others for help and tips.

 ## Conclusion?
 It was an amazing project to introduce you to OPP in PHP and an enjoyable game. ☺